brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-screening-king-of-sanwi.md

 Register to receive the video link and password via email.
 Please note this is not a live screening, but the link and password will be valid for the week of December 28 - January 1.

-This week of holiday screenings is generously supported by the Blue Ride Group at Morgan Stanley. [](https://akosuaadoma.com/home.html)
+This week of holiday screenings is generously supported by the Blue Rider Group at Morgan Stanley. [](https://akosuaadoma.com/home.html)